 The eBook is composed of two parts; the Function Reference that explains how to use all the built-in functions listed under the Project category and the Formula Toolbox that contains a set of formulas developed by using these functions and the other built-in functions.

 In the Function Reference part, we will get into the details of all these powerful functions and explore their lesser-known capabilities.
 This part of the eBook can be used as a reference manual for the functions along with the colorful Function Reference Sheet that accompanies the eBook.

 Each section in the Formula Toolbox part explains all the steps of the formula development process in detail.
 Some advanced formula techniques are implemented in these sections.
 You can add the formulas developed in this part to your formula toolbox and start to use them right away while working on the project schedules.

 Who should read ?

-This book is right for you if you already have knowledge and skills to develop and maintain the custom field formulas in MS Project's any standalone desktop version/edition supporting the feature.
+This eBook is right for you if you already have knowledge and skills to develop and maintain the custom field formulas in MS Project's any standalone desktop version/edition supporting the feature.
 Otherwise, it is recommended to first study the eBook Mastering Custom Field Formulas in Microsoft® Office Project.

 Why buy the eBook ?

 Some new interactive task filters were added to the product by the version 2013.
 If you are currently using a version of the product earlier than 2013, you won't be able to use these handy filters in your project plans since the new features utilized do not exist in the earlier versions.
 The formulas working similar to these filters have been developed in the eBook in order to help the users of the earlier versions benefit from the similar functionality.
 Also, by the help of these formulas, the users of the versions 2013 and later will be able to create a dashboard of the indicators displaying the results of the same conditions tested as these built-in interactive filters.
 The following formulas are developed in the eBook: Milestones Due in the Current Month, Tasks with No Actuals, Due This Week and Starting Soon.